michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

 Full set of examples around this topic you can find in the [src/app/11-routing-input](https://github.com/michalgrzegorczyk-dev/angular-component-communication/tree/master/src/app/11-routing-input) folder.

 ## Outro
 That's it, you finally reached to the end of the blog post.
 We've covered all the ways of component communication in Angular, showed cases for old syntax and most recent with usage of signals.
 I showed component communication in different variants, direct, indirect, commonly used and less known techniques.

-I really hope you enjoyed reading it.
+I hope you found this guide helpful!
 If you have any questions, feel free to ask in the comments below.
+Happy coding! 🚀

 All the examples are available in the [GitHub repository](https://github.com/michalgrzegorczyk-dev/angular-component-communication).